botmad/UITS-Sketch-UI-Kit/README.md

 <img src="https://palmaka.design/sketch-uits-db/ag-grid@2x.jpg" alt="drawing"/>

-> _If you're looking for just the AG-Grid Sketch template only, you can grab it from [here](https://github.com/botmad/AG-Grid-Sketch-Kit)_
+> _If you're looking for the AG-Grid Sketch template only, you can grab it from [here](https://github.com/botmad/AG-Grid-Sketch-Kit)_

 ## Why using this kit